hummingbird-project/hummingbird-docs/Hummingbird.docc/Hummingbird/HummingbirdJobs.md

 let app = HBApplication(...)
 app.addService(jobQueueHandler)
 ```
-If you are running your job queue handler on a separate server you will need to use a job queue driver that saves to some external storage eg ``HBRedisJobQueue``.
+If you are running your job queue handler on a separate server you will need to use a job queue driver that saves to some external storage eg ``HummingbirdJobsRedis/HBRedisJobQueue``.

 ## Topics